RonaldPhilipsen/home-ops-k8s/README.md

 #### note: custom kernel

-For the raspberry pis to get ciliu,-envoy working, we compile a custom kernel that has CONFIG_PG_TABLE_LEVELS set to 4
+For the raspberry pis to get cilium-envoy working, we compile a custom kernel that has CONFIG_PG_TABLE_LEVELS set to 4

 ```bash
 apt install -y git bc bison flex libssl-dev make libncurses5-dev